timfingerhut/migration/Introduction.md

 3) **Hyperparameter Tuning**: As described in the thesis, I followed a four-step manual hyperparameter tuning procedure.
 Files on this path document the hyperparameter tuning.
 For an example of an implemented random hyperparameter search for DeepSurv, please [Jared Lee Katzman's DeepSurv repository](https://github.com/jaredleekatzman/DeepSurv/tree/master/hyperparam_search).

-4) **Map**: I created Map 1 using [Heatmapper](http://www2.heatmapper.ca).
-I uploaded the raw data of the number of Syrian respondents by region to the Map folder.
+4) **Map Data**: I created Map 1 using [Heatmapper](http://www2.heatmapper.ca).
+I uploaded the raw data of the number of Syrian respondents by region to the Map Data folder.

 5) **STATA Code**: This path contains the STATA Do-File.
 It contains all the relevant code for Kaplan-Meier estimates, Cox regressions, data preprocessing and normalization as well as the various statistical tests implemented in the thesis.